PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 cd ../
 ```

-Run the following command to classify whether there are people in the image `./images/PULC/person_exists/objects365_02035329.jpg`.
+Run the following command to classify whether there are human in the image `./images/PULC/person_exists/objects365_02035329.jpg`.

 ```shell
 # Use the following command to predict with GPU.